 Unfortunately, Goldwater’s principled stand on this issue allowed the Democrats to brand Republicans, for the first time in their long history of fighting for civil rights, as racially insensitive at best, and racist at worst.
 Martin is correct in this regard that the Black vote went to the Democrats, and Johnson gets elected.
 What is not mentioned, however, is that many Republicans also defected to support LBJ because of a feud between moderates and conservatives in the GOP.
 Or, that from this time forward Democrats would use government largess to win the votes of the minority community.
 LBJ would call for a “War on Poverty” and challenge Americans to build a “Great Society.”
-Hence, government became bigger and bigger thus exacerbating the difference between those who advocated smaller government and lower taxes from those who believed government could solve many of society’s ills through government programs (spending).
+Hence, the government became bigger and bigger thus exacerbating the difference between those who advocated smaller government and lower taxes from those who believed the government could solve many of society’s ills through government programs (spending).

 Many would argue that the advent of the Great Society initiates the decline of the Black family.
 What Blacks gained from Civil Rights legislation and government largess, they lost in individual liberty and fidelity.
 They became more dependent on government programs; and less dependent on their own ability to improve themselves by the work of their own hands, and the sweat of their brow.
 If you read Barry Goldwater’s Conscience of a Conservative you’ll see that he understood this dynamic [see my article Conservatism vs The Borg (liberalism)].

 Consequently, an Urban Legend begins depicting the GOP, despite its 100 years of civil rights history prior to Goldwater and Goldwater’s own support for civil rights, as racist or racially insensitive because a man stood on principle.
 I see no ‘horrible history’ here unless you say that the Civil Rights leaders overreached with good intentions, which eventually lead to the maladies and pathologies that plague our community today.